tybor/nextgen-gallery-voting/readme.txt

 Tested up to: 3.5.2
 Stable tag: 2.6

 Adds the ability for users to vote and rate your NextGEN Galleries and Images.
-Simple to understand options give you the ability to limit who can vote on what.
+Simple options give you the ability to limit who can vote on what.

 == Description ==

 This plugin adds the ability for users to vote on NextGEN Galleries and Images.

-= Featured =
+= Features =

 * Individually enable or disabled per gallery or image
 * Choose if registered and logged in users can vote